Best CD players for 2023

 If there were just one "best" CD player, that's all we'd sell.
 I think it's more useful and accurate to pick the best player for a specific use case or budget.
 There are plenty of great players out there, but I'll explain what criteria I used to make each of the following picks so you can see if they make sense for your situation.

-There are a number of strong contenders that cost under $300, but my pick is the Yamaha CD-S300.
-I trust Yamaha to make a high-quality product at any price point.
+There are a number of strong contenders that cost under $400, but my pick is the Yamaha CD-S303.
+It's a top seller with our customers, and I trust Yamaha to make a high-quality product at any price point.

 I’m limiting this category to players with SACD (Super Audio CD) capability.
 The SACD format offers more audio channels (e.g. surround sound), a higher bit rate, and longer playing time than conventional CDs.
-There are some truly excellent players in this category, but I chose Denon's Anniversary Edition DCD-A110.
+There are some truly excellent players in this category, but I chose the snazzy Mark Levinson No.5101.

 Best transport-only player — McIntosh MCT500